Asphodel–Norwood: Norwood

-In 1823 Joseph Keeler, a Major in the colonial militia during the War of 1812, was granted 500 acres of land in Asphodel along the Ouse River as a reward for his services.
+In 1823, Joseph Keeler, a Major in the colonial militia during the War of 1812, was granted 500 acres of land in Asphodel along the Ouse River as a reward for his services.
 It was this site that would eventually become Norwood, though during the early decades it was known as Keeler's Mill.
 In subsequent years Keeler expanded his property through purchasing neighbouring lots until it grew to a size of 2000 acres by 1836.
 That year, the mill complex was upgraded and expanded with additional machinery, and Keeler had part of his property divided into village lots.
 Keeler also changed the name of his settlement to Norwood, reflecting the colloquial appellation "North woods".
 This new village quickly grew, with the first church built that year, and the first store the year after.
 The first school in Asphodel existed at Keeler's Mill by 1832, four years prior to Keeler's division of his property.

 Norwood would steadily grow in prominence, and when the Municipal Act took effect in 1850, Norwood came to house the municipal government of Asphodel.
 It also came to hold some county offices, such as the Division Court which heard cases from the south-eastern corner of Peterborough County.
 In 1868 the farmers of the township, having organized themselves into the Norwood Agricultural Society, held the first exhibition in Norwood, which continues to be held annually and is now known as the Norwood Fair.
 On 1 January 1878 Norwood became incorporated as a village.
 This made Norwood independent of the township, and so the municipal government of the township moved to Westwood, though a dedicated administrative building there would not be built until 1883.

+Historically, there was another community named Norwood, 100 km to the west, which was renamed to Greenwood in 1852.